 Why Should I Care?

-Previously, this was not a subject I included on my website, but recently I've felt it more and more important to list it.
-With the rise of people search websites, and the rise of ideologically based violence in the US, I feel like not only has this extreme measure become worth listing, but also one worth taking seriously.
+Previously, this was not a subject I included on my website, but recently I’ve felt it more and more important to list it.
+With the rise of people search websites, and the rise of ideologically based violence in the world, I feel like not only has this extreme measure become worth listing, but also one worth taking seriously.
 I know this sounds paranoid, but consider the following:

 Good privacy and security are proactive, not reactive.
 You never know when you might suddenly end up in the spotlight.
-You never know when some angry kind on the internet will SWAT you, or if something innocent like your Twitter handle will land you in hot water with a cyber criminal.
+You never know when some angry kid on the internet will SWAT you, or if something innocent like your Twitter handle will land you in hot water with a cyber criminal.
 You could even lose your job over it or have your life ruined by false accusations and honest mistakes.
-By the time you're in the hot seat, it's too late.
-You can't unpublish your information or nicely ask the press to leave you alone.
+By the time you’re in the hot seat, it’s too late.
+You can’t unpublish your information or nicely ask the press to leave you alone.
 No matter your opinions, occupation, or goals, I consider it extremely important to try to keep your personal information out of public record.

-Home and utilities are not difficult, but require a lot of work and determination.
+Obscuring your home address is not difficult, but require a lot of work and determination.
 The first option for housing is to rent from an individual landlord and ask them to keep all the utilities in their name.
 This is an unusual request, so expect to be met with resistance.
-You'll have better luck if you offer all or a large chunk of the rent up front or if you agree to pay a premium.
-You could also try a white lie, saying that you have an abusive ex or stalker in your past and you're trying to keep your name off public records.
+You’ll have better luck if you offer all or a large chunk of the rent up front or if you agree to pay a premium.
+You could also try a white lie, saying that you have an abusive ex or stalker in your past and you’re trying to keep your name off public records.
 That might help sway them to your cause.
-As long as you can get them to trust that you're paying, they probably won't mind.
+As long as you can get them to trust that you’re paying, they probably won’t mind.

 Note: Be sure to couple these strategies with a PO Box or ghost address.
 All this hard work can be easily undone if you do things like have packages shipped to your home or use your real address for a mailing address.